exmachina-dev/armaz-doc/source/general-information.rst

 .. todo:: Define places

 The motor must be protected from exposure to excessive or corrosive moisture, dust, dirt or abnormal ambient temperatures.
-The exact operating specifications are found in :doc:`07-specifications` section of this manual.
+The exact operating specifications are found in :doc:`specifications` section of this manual.
 The installation, connection, configuration and control of motors is a skilled operation and must be done by a qualified technician.

 Precautions